Mesh Reconstruction from Aerial Images for Outdoor Terrain Mapping Using Joint 2D-3D Learning: Introduction

 This paper considers the problem of building a terrain model in the form of a mesh of an outdoor environment using a sequence of overhead RGB images obtained onboard a UAV.
 We assume that the UAV is running a localization algorithm, based on visual-inertial odometry (VIO)~\cite{Qin2018VINS} or simultaneous localization and mapping (SLAM)~\cite{Cadena2016SLAM} , which estimates its camera pose and the depths of a sparse set of tracked image keypoints.
 One approach for outdoor terrain mapping is to recover depth images at each camera view using dense stereo matching.
 The depth images can be fused to generate a point cloud and triangulate a mesh surface.
 While specialized sensors and algorithms exist for real-time dense stereo matching, they are restricted to a limited depth range, much smaller than commonly seen in aerial images.
 Moreover, due to the limited depth variation, the recovered point cloud might not be sufficiently dense for accurate mesh reconstruction.
 Recently, depth completion methods \cite{Ma2018Sparse,Chen2019Joint} using deep learning have shown promising performance on indoor \cite{Sturm2012RGBD} and outdoor datasets \cite{Geiger2013KITTI}.
 However, aerial images are different from the ground-level RGBD datasets used to train these algorithm.
 Due to the limited availability of aerial image datasets for supervision, learning-based methods have not yet been widely adopted for outdoor terrain mapping.

 We propose a learning-based method for mesh reconstruction using a single RGB image with sparse depth measurements.
 Fig.~\ref{fig:intro} shows an example input and mesh reconstruction.
 Our main \textbf{contribution} is to show that depth completion and mesh reconstruction are closely related problems.
 Inspired by depth completion techniques, we propose a coarse-to-fine strategy, composed of initialization and refinement stages for mesh reconstruction.
 In the initialization stage, we use only the sparse depth measurements to fit a coarse mesh surface by minimizing a 2-D rendered depth loss.
 In the refinement stage, we leverage both the RGB image and the sparse depth information.
 We extract deep convolutional image features and associate them with the vertices of the initial mesh through camera projection.
 The mesh is subsequently refined using a graph convolution model to predict vertex deformations that minimize a weighted 3-D geometric surface loss and 2-D rendered depth loss.
 Given the camera poses, we can fuse the optimized local meshes into a global mesh model of the environment.
-We build an aerial image dataset with ground-truth depth, noisy sparse depth measurements, and multiple camera trajectories based on WHU MVS/Stereo dataset~\cite{Liu2020WHU} and we plan to release our dataset should this paper be accepted for publication.
+We build an aerial image dataset with ground-truth depth, noisy sparse depth measurements, and multiple camera trajectories based on WHU MVS/Stereo dataset~\cite{Liu2020WHU} and details can be found on \href{https://github.com/FengQiaojun/TerrainMesh}{https://github.com/FengQiaojun/TerrainMesh}.